OPIN-Smart-Home/SmartLamp/README.md

    ![Button2](https://github.com/OPIN-Smart-Home/SmartLamp/blob/main/asset/button2.gif)

 2. **Reconnect to the Network**
-   - After resetting the WiFi, follow step [2 "Connect to the Network"](#add-WiFi-configuration) from the **Add WiFi Configuration** section to reconnect the SmartLamp to your WiFi.
+   - After resetting the WiFi, follow step [2 "Connect to the Network"](#add-WiFi-configuration) from the **Add WiFi Configuration** section to reconnect the Smart Lamp to your WiFi.

 #### Check IP Address of the Smart Lamp
 1. **Initiate WiFi Configuration**